slackapi/java-slack-sdk/docs/content/guides/supported-web-frameworks.md

 ### `src/main/java/hello/Main.java`

 `bolt-helidon` is as handy as `bolt-jetty`.
-All developers need to do is define a main method that initializes **App**s and starts an HTTP server.
+All you need to do is define a main method that initializes `App` and starts an HTTP server.

 ```java
 package hello;